PLACES TO VISIT IN RAJASTHAN

 Jodhpur (The Blue Awakening)

 Imagine walking on huge ramparts of a Fort so lofty and one of the biggest in India.
-You think that is all to Jodhpur?
+Do you think that is all to Jodhpur?

 Well, you might be in for a bit of a surprise here.
 Jodhpur is an absolute blue wonder with its cobbled streets and picture-perfect blue houses in every nook and cranny.